conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### When do items move out of the "Sorting" tab?

-Items move out of the ["Sorting" tab][project-sorting] once the investigatory phase described in [What is done about the issues in the "Sorting" tab?](#what-is-done-about-the-issues-in-the-sorting-tab) has concluded and the core maintainer has enough information to make a decision about the appropriate resolution schedule for the issue.
+Items move out of the ["Sorting" tab][project-sorting] once the investigatory phase described in [What is done about the issues in the "Sorting" tab?](#what-is-done-about-the-issues-in-the-sorting-tab) has concluded and the sorting engineer has enough information to make a decision about the appropriate resolution schedule for the issue.
 The additional tabs in the project board that the issues can be moved to include the following:

 - **"Support"** - Any issue in the ["Support" tab of the Planning board][project-support] is a request for support and is not a feature request or a bug report.
 Add the https://github.com/conda/infrastructure/labels/type%3A%3Asupport label to move an issue to this tab.
-- **"Refinement"** - The issue has revealed a bug or feature request.
+- **"Backlog"** - The issue has revealed a bug or feature request.
 We have collected enough details to understand the problem/request and to reproduce it on our own.
-These issues have been moved into the [Refinement tab of the Planning board][project-refinement] for clarifying what technical work needs to be performed and for estimating effort using story pointing.
-Change the status to Refinement🃏.
+These issues have been moved into the [Backlog tab of the Planning board][project-backlog] at the end of the sorting rotation during Refinement.
+Add the https://github.com/conda/infrastructure/labels/backlog label to move an issue to this tab.
 - **"Closed"** - The issue was closed due to being a duplicate, being redirected to a different project, was a user error, a question that has been resolved, etc.

 ### Where do work issues go after being sorted?

-Once issues are accepted to be worked on, they will be moved to the ["Refinement" tab of the Planning board][project-refinement].
-Once an issue has been prioritized for a sprint, the issues will be moved to the ["Current Sprint" tab of the Planning board][project-current-sprint] and then closed once the work is complete.
+Once issues are deemed ready to be worked on, they will be moved to the ["Backlog" tab of the Planning board][project-backlog].
+Once actively in progress, the issues will be moved to the ["In Progress" tab of the Planning board][project-in-progress] and then closed out once the work is complete.

 ### What is the purpose of having a "Backlog"?

-Issues are "backlogged" when they have been sorted but have not yet planned to be completed in a sprint through assigning an iteration.
+Issues are "backlogged" when they have been sorted but not yet earmarked for an upcoming release.

 ### What automation procedures are currently in place?